BadmWe/dspyt-webpage/dspyt/posts/easy-proxy-scraper-and-proxy-usage-in-python.md

 ## Where is my proxy?

-In this article, we demonstrate how to obtain, verify and implement python proxy scraper for free proxies by using python libraries [requests](https://docs.python-requests.org/en/master/), Selenium, BeautifulSoup and NumPy.
-In particular, we utilize requests which is a python http library that allows for the usage of proxies and multi-threading.
+In this article, we demonstrate how to obtain, verify and implement python proxy scraper for free proxies by using python libraries requests, Selenium, BeautifulSoup and NumPy.
+In particular, we utilize [requests](https://docs.python-requests.org/) which is a python http library that allows for the usage of proxies and multi-threading.

+To install pip packages for our tutorial:

+`pip install beautifulsoup4 requests numpy selenium lxml`

 ## Python proxy scraper with requests